 This triangular shaped light (sometimes with exclamation point in the middle) means your vehicle stability assist (VSA) system was engaged to help maintain traction.
 This light may come on if you’re driving over rough or slippery surfaces.
 In some models, the light goes off automatically.
 If this is not the case for your car, try turning the engine off and check to see if the light resets.
 If the light stays on, there might be a system malfunction.

 Sometimes dashboard lights can point to a serious repair issue.
 Don’t get stuck with high car repair bills.
-Get a free quote on an extended car warranty from CARCHEX now.
+Get a free quote on a Vehicle Protection Plan from CARCHEX now.